Tvrtko I of Bosnia: Hungarian succession crisis

 The revolt against Elizabeth and Mary culminated in late 1385 when Mary was deposed in favour of her kinsman, King Charles III of Naples.
 Elizabeth had Charles assassinated the following February, and Mary was restored to the throne.
 On 25 July, however, both women ended up imprisoned by the supporters of the murdered monarch's son, King Ladislaus of Naples.
 Civil war engulfed Mary's realm.
 Her betrothed, Sigismund, invaded Bohemia with the intent to liberate her and ascend her throne.
 The neighbouring countries took sides: Venice opted for the queens and Sigismund, but Tvrtko chose to support their opponents and Ladislaus's claim to Hungary, thus tacitly renouncing vassalage that had in any case been only nominal since c.
 1370.
 Elizabeth was strangled in prison, while Sigismund's coronation as King of Hungary in March 1387 and subsequent liberation of Mary prompted Tvrtko to act more resolutely.
 From Ragusa, still loyal to Queen Mary, exacted a promise of support against everyone but the Queen.
 From then on, he was free to attack Dalmatia, ostensibly in the name of the king of Naples.

 Dalmatian cities remained loyal to Mary and Sigismund, not least thanks to the couple's alliance with Venice.
 A notable exception was Klis, which supported the rebellious nobleman John of Palisna.
 Tvrtko took control of the Klis Fortress in July 1387, which enabled him to launch attacks on Split.
 Although the Bosnian army laid waste to Split and Zadar areas, the cities refused to capitulate.
 Their officials were willing to honour King Tvrtko but insisted that Queen Mary and King Sigismund were their legitimate sovereigns.
 Ostrovica Fortress submitted to Tvrtko in November, followed by Trogir.

+The military forces of Tvrtko and his vassal Hrvoje Vukčić Hrvatinić campaigned in Slavonia together with John and Paul Horvat.

 By 1388, the devastation of Dalmatia by the Bosnian army had become so severe that the authorities of the cities pleaded with Sigismund to either help them or to allow them to save themselves by submitting without being labelled as traitors.
 Neither Sigismund's army nor an alliance of Dalmatian cities and noblemen was able to counter Tvrtko's advances.
 Split, Zadar, and Šibenik having lost all hope, Tvrtko called upon them to negotiate their surrender in March 1389.
 Each city asked to be the last one to submit and even to be allowed to request Sigismund's assistance.
 Tvrtko granted their wish and decided that Split should be the last to submit by 15 June 1389.